paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 1. Collect the test feedback and respond to it
 2. Prepare basic marketing materials
-	- I might put an ad on social media, trying to get people off it ([Sit.](https://sonnet.io/posts/sit/)) but what I call marketing is mostly talking about Enso and related subjects here, plus engaging with communities I already know, such as forums
+	- I might put an ad on social media, trying to get people off it ([Sit.](https://sonnet.io/posts/sit/)) but what I call marketing is mostly talking about Ensō and related subjects here, plus engaging with communities I already know, such as forums
 3. Add RTL writing support
 4. Launch